 Definitions and Origins

 A meter is the base unit of length in the metric system.
-Its definition has evolved over time, initially based on the Earth’s circumference.
+On top of that, its definition has evolved over time, initially based on the Earth’s circumference.
 Today, it is defined as the length of the path traveled by light in a vacuum during a time interval of 1⁄299,792,458 of a second.
 This precise definition ensures the meter remains a consistent and universally accepted unit.

 Scientific Foundation